mneubrand/mneubrand.github.io/_hikes/2015-08-15-Stinson-Beach-to-Mt-Tam.md

 *Hazy view*

 The trickiest part of this entire hike was trying to eat lunch near the top of Mt.
 Tam.
 Whenever we tried to sit down somewhere we started to get swarmed by wasps.
-So we had to interrupt lunch twice and ended up finishing it while we were walking.
+So we had to interrupt lunch twice and ended up finishing it while walking.

-We looped back to the West Point Inn and then took the Rock Spring Trail to the Mountain Theatre which had a few more uphill sections than we cared for at this point.
-Getting from the Mountain
-Theatre back to the Matt Davis Trail through the Bolinas Ridge was a challenge as well.
+We looped back to the West Point Inn and then took the Rock Spring Trail to the Mountain Theatre.
+Getting from the Mountain Theatre back to the Matt Davis Trail through the Bolinas Ridge was a challenge as well.
 There were a lot of trails crisscrossing making it hard to figure out which one would get us back but we eventually figured it out.

 The stairs that were a nice help on the way up proved to be a pain on our knees on the way down but we eventually made it back to Stinson Beach.